Jaksuhn/essays/The stories of Donald Carlson, Danielle Smalley & Jason Stone (A tale of libertarianism).md

-# The stories of Donald Carlson, Danielle Smalley & Jason Stone (A tale of libertarianism)
+# The Stories of Donald Carlson, Danielle Smalley & Jason Stone (A Tale of Libertarianism)

 ### Donald Carlson